yvonneventure/web-design/010 Responsive Web Design/PositioningInCSS.md

 - Margin:
   - set `margin:auto;` will center the block elements from four sides

+- Z-index
+  - The z-index property specifies the stack order of an element.
+An element with greater stack order is always in front of an element with a lower stack order.
+  - z-index only works on positioned elements (position: absolute, position: relative, position: fixed, or position: sticky) and flex items (elements that are direct children of display:flex elements).

 ### CSS flexbox:

 - Use of flexbox